Kangen Water Side Effects: What you need to know

 Calcium glycerophosphate is a drug which is sold as an “electrolysis enhancer” by Enagic.
 When taken as directed by a physician, it’s perfectly safe.
 But the problem is that Kangen Machine owners aren’t told by Enagic to seek medical advice Taken improperly, calcium glycerophosphate can harm your health.

 Be sure to talk to your doctor if you experience any of these side effects that can happen from overdosing on calcium glycerophosphate

-The most common side effect of Kangen Water that has been spiked with calcium glycerophosphate is nausea and constipation.
-If you experience these side effects when drinking Kangen Water made with calcium glycerophosphate, call your doctor right away, you’re overdosing.
+The most common Kangen Water side effects that have been reported for Kangen Water spiked with calcium glycerophosphate is nausea and constipation.
+If you experience these side effects when drinking Kangen Water, call your doctor right away, you’re overdosing.

 Do not drink Kangen Water made with calcium glycerophosphate If you have a history of kidney stones or low stomach acid.
 It could lead to you forming additional kidney stones, or having other kidney problems.
 Regardless of your health status, you should talk to your doctor if you plan to use Enagic’s calcium glycerophosphate additive in a Kangen Machine.